tan-language/tan/README.md

 The software is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
 See [LICENSE-APACHE](LICENSE-APACHE) and [LICENSE-MIT](LICENSE-MIT) for details.

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this project, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Disclaimer